Batman-das/Durga-puja-Project/Readme.md

 # Durga puja Project

-Maintained By Department of Optics and Optoelectronics, University of Calcutta.
+Maintained By Department of Applied Optics and Photonics, University of Calcutta.

 This Project has matlab codes to calculate DFT and FFT coded in `MATLAB`, for college project.